txm676/islandbirds/README.md

 Data:

-(Almost) All data are saved in a single rds file: IUCN_Data.rds, which is part of this repository.
+All data are saved in a single rds file: IUCN_Data.rds, which is part of this repository.
 This is a list with six elements (more info is provided in the scripts):

 1) The extinct species data (data frame)